 Students will learn a variety of 2D and 3D sculpture construction and surface decoration techniques.
-They will have the opportunity to create original 3D art forms using an array of mixed media techniques such as Papier-Mache and wire assemblage along with found objects and recycled materials.
+They will have the opportunity to create original 3D art forms using an array of mixed media techniques such as papier-mache and wire assemblage along with found objects and recycled materials.

-- Inquiry (research, design development, media exploration)
+- Inquiry (research, design development, media exploration).

-- Art Practice (production of studio work)
+- Art Practice (production of studio work).

-- Presentation (display of studio work)
+- Presentation (display of studio work).

-- Analysis (description of an artwork noting subject depicted and use of visual arts language) - Social, cultural and historical contexts (research on artist, their style and influences) - Interpretation/response (discussions on possible meaning and purpose of artwork, reflections on own work and that of others)
+- Analysis (description of an artwork, noting subject depicted and use of visual arts language). - Social, cultural and historical contexts (research an artist, their style and influences). - Interpretation/response (discussions on possible meaning and purpose of artwork, reflections on own work and that of others).

 What Technologies Courses Do We Offer at Safety Bay Senior High School?
-Cooking Around the World Engineering Hospitality Metal Technology Robotics and Digital Systems Wood Technology